Digital dividends: The positive effects of technology

 Unnecessary bureaucracy should be eliminated.

-As early as 2007, all businesses were required to use the e-tax system exclusively, eliminating paper filing.
+As early as 2007, all businesses in Estonia were required to exclusively use the e-tax system, eliminating paper filing.

 Designing the eGov and mGov services, creating more citizen-centric applications, rethinking the user experience (UX) are also triggering challenging questions: do we need different data to be collected, different styles of prototyping, different design principles, and ways of structuring products or apps?